llandsmeer/inkvt/README.md

 So to run, copy `./build/inkvt.armhf` to `/mnt/onboard`, SSH into the Kobo device and run `./inkvt.armhf`.
 Then, connect USB and run `sudo ./build/evdev2serial.x86` from linux.

+# OTA

+For development, I found the follow workflow eases deployment:
+Run `python3 -m http.server` from the `inkvt/build` directory.
+Then after each `make`, just `wget` on the Kobo side.

 # Todo